Setting Up Automated Transactional Emails on Your Own Server

 Configuring SPF, DKIM, and DMARC Records

-SPF (Sender Policy Framework) specifies which mail servers are allowed to send email on behalf of your domain.
-A DNS TXT record contains the IP addresses of servers that are authorised to send.
-When your server sends an email, the receiving server checks whether your sending IP is listed in the SPF record.
+The Sender Policy Framework specifies which mail servers are authorised to send email on behalf of your domain.
+A DNS TXT record lists the IP addresses that are permitted.
+When your server delivers an email, the receiving server checks whether your sending IP appears in the SPF record.

 v=spf1 mx a:mail.yourdomain.com ~all

-This record allows the server with the MX record to send, plus the server at mail.yourdomain.com.
-The tilde (~all) means softfail, which tells receiving servers to be cautious but not reject outright.
-A stricter version uses minus (-all) instead, but this requires certainty that no other servers send from your domain.
+This example allows the server listed in your MX record to send, plus the server at mail.yourdomain.com.
+The tilde (~all) directive means softfail, instructing receiving servers to be cautious but not reject outright.
+A stricter policy uses minus (-all) instead, but this should only be used when you are certain no other servers send from your domain.

-DKIM (DomainKeys Identified Mail) adds a digital signature to outgoing emails.
-A private key on your server signs the email headers.
-The receiving server looks up the public key in your DNS TXT record and verifies the signature.
-This proves the email was sent from a server with the corresponding private key and was not altered in transit.
+DomainKeys Identified Mail adds a cryptographic signature to outgoing email headers.
+Your server uses a private key to sign headers, while the receiving server looks up the public key in your DNS TXT record to verify the signature.
+This proves the email originated from your server and was not modified during transit.

 Install OpenDKIM to handle DKIM signing on Ubuntu.